 But students’ income and savings have a bigger, more negative, impact on the availability of financial aid than parental assets and income.

-Because financial aid is determined based on income and assets from the year prior to applying for aid -- in most cases, the student’s junior year in high school -- students with large amounts of savings in their name could end up losing a hefty sum of free college cash.
+Because financial aid is determined based on income and assets from the year prior to applying for aid — in most cases, the student’s junior year in high school — students with sizable savings in their name could end up losing a large sum of free college money.

-Fortunately, there are several ways for parents to save that will not put their child's future financial aid at risk.
-The following are three places to safely stash the cash:
+Fortunately, there are several ways for parents to save that will not put their children’s future financial aid in jeopardy.
+Here are four places to safely stockpile cash:

-Operating similar to IRA and 401(k) plans, 529 college savings plans allow parents to save for a child’s education tax-free through an array of investment options.
-Some age-based investment packages place funds in aggressive investments when the child is young, then automatically switch funds to more stable options as the child approaches college age.
+Operating in a fashion similar to IRA and 401(k) plans, 529 college savings plans allow parents to save for a child’s education tax-free through a variety of investment options.
+Some age-based investment packages put funds in aggressive investments when the child is young, then automatically switch funds to more stable options as the child nears college age.

-These plans offer major tax advantages, says Craig Parkin, director of institutional client services for TIAA-CREF Tuition Financing, the investment organization that administers Kentucky's state-sponsored college savings plans in California, Kentucky and other states.
+These plans offer big tax advantages, says Craig Parkin, a managing director at TIAA-CREF, the investment organization that administers state-sponsored college savings plans in California, Kentucky and other states.